Washington DC Bone Fracture Attorneys

 Approximately 250,000 persons 65 years of age or older will fracture a hip in the coming year.
 Excess mortality attributable to hip fractures in white women age 70 years and older, J. Magaziner, Ph.D., American Journal of Public Health, Vol. 87 pp. 1630-1636 (Oct.
 1997).
 The greatest increase in mortality risk for hip fracture occurs within the first six months post-fracture.

 A nursing home or assisted living facility is charged with the responsibility of providing a safe environment.
-Along those lines, the nursing home is responsible for assessing a patient’s risk factors for falling and putting into place an appropriate fall prevention plan to protect their residents from injuries due to falls.
+It is also the responsibility of the nursing home to assess factors that indicate a patients risk of falling.
+Then, they are required to put a fall prevention plan into place to protect residents from injury.
 A serious fracture can significantly increase the risk of mortality for our elderly population.
-One study revealed that hip fracture in the elderly increase mortality by as must as 70%.
+One study revealed that hip fracture in the elderly increase mortality by as much as 70%.

 Fracture injuries can range in severity from hairline fractures (where the bone is only fractured partially) to compound or open fractures (where the bone is broken completely, and may protrude through the skin).
 Some elderly may be at high risk for fractures because of weakened bones or preexisting conditions like osteoporosis.
 The nursing home may rely on these conditions to claim that a fracture was simply a spontaneous fracture without a precipitating traumatic event.
 This is a rather unusual event and such an explanation should be looked upon with skepticism until it is proven with medical documentation.
 An x-ray or bone density scan may provide evidence to support such a claim but generally would have to be evaluated by a medical doctor, usually a radiologist.